rurban/Perfect-Hash/README.md

 when we know all of the keys in advance.
 Minimal perfect hashing implies that the resulting table contains one entry for each key, and no empty slots.

-There exist various C and a primitive python library to generate code to access perfect hashes and minimal versions thereof, but nothing to use easily. `gperf` is not very well suited to create big maps and cannot deal with anagrams, but creates fast C code. `Pearson` hashes are simplier and fast for small machines, but not guaranteed to be creatable for small or bigger hashes.  cmph `CHD` and the other cmph algorithms might be the best algorithms for big hashes, but lookup time is slower for smaller hashes and you need to link to an external library.
+There exist various C and a simple python script to generate code to access perfect hashes and minimal versions thereof, but nothing to use easily. `gperf` is not very well suited to create big maps and cannot deal with anagrams, but creates fast C code for small dictionaries.
+`Pearson` hashes are simplier and fast for small machines, but not guaranteed to be creatable for small or bigger hashes.  cmph `CHD`, `BDZ_PH` and the other cmph algorithms might be the best algorithms for big hashes, but lookup time is slower for smaller hashes and you need to link to an external library.

 As input we need to provide a set of unique keys, either as arrayref or hashref or as keyfile.
 The keys can so far only be strings (will be extended